 CHAPTER 1: Alex

-A weight shifted on the bed that was not her own and Alex stirred, then blinked, lashes thick with medicated sleep.
+A weight shifted on the bed that was not my own and I stirred, then blinked, my lashes thick with medicated sleep.

-She dragged on her cigarette, removed it and leaned down, full lips trailing smoke against Alex’ ear, “Welcome to Dysfunction Junction.”
+She dragged on her cigarette, removed it and leaned down, full lips trailing smoke against my ear, “Welcome to Dysfunction Junction.”

-Alex blinked again and the girl was gone.
+I blink again and the girl is gone.
 Maybe she was never even there.

 The dim memories of yesterday rose like a minnow on a lake surface, setting off a ripple that stretched back decades.
-Alex felt it coming and pressed it back into the deep pool of her mind from whence it came until it drifted and divided into ebony eyes that taunted her down into her dreams.
+I feel it coming and press it back into the deep pool of my mind from whence it came until it drifted and divided into ebony eyes, taunting me down into nothingness.